cscontrolcom/MLExplore/README.md

 # MLExplore
 Explore Machine Learning algorithms

-I present here a series of tutorial for understanding some machine learning algorithms through practice.
+A serie of tutorial for understanding some machine learning algorithms through practice, are presented.
-The tutorials are based on Jupyter Notebooks and explaine the maths underneath, describe implementation of the algorithm and apply them on small dataset exemples
+The tutorials are based on Jupyter Notebooks and explain the maths underneath, suggest an implementation of the algorithms and apply them on small dataset exemples.

+The first tutorial is about Bayesian classifiers, more to come, stay tuned!

 Author: Chamsdine SADIKOU
 Company: CS CONTROLCOM